 As mentioned in the overview above, EY-Parthenon also uses a group case presentation to evaluate candidates during the second round.
 Here is the key information you need to be aware of for this type of interview:

 - Candidates get divided into groups of 3 to 5

 - Each group is given information about a case (i.e. a client facing a problem)

 - You are given 1 hour to review, and prepare a 15 minute group presentation

 - An interviewer will watch during your prep time, but they won't intervene

-- After you present, the interviewers will ask questions for 15-20 minutes
+- After your group presents, the interviewers will ask questions for 15-20 minutes

 This interview format is fairly unique, and in addition to your analytical skills, the interviewers will be focusing on your ability to work well with others.

-Here are the top 4 things you should aim to do in your group interview:
+Here are the top 4 things you should aim to do:

 - Speak with a purpose.
 This applies to the preparation and presentation.
 A lot of candidates will want to speak their mind as they know participating is important.
 But, participation alone is not enough.
 The QUALITY of your input is crucial.
 Sometimes, it's better to let two or three people speak first, and then make a very thoughtful point based on how they started the discussion.
 Focus more on the quality of your input, and less on the quantity.